Nand Lal (Shiromani Akali Dal politician)

-Chaudhary Nand Lal (died 14 April 2019) was an Indian politician from the state of Punjab.
-Lal represented the Balachaur Assembly Constituency of Punjab and was a four-term (1997-2012) member of the Punjab Legislative Assembly.
+Chaudhary Nand Lal (1944/51 – 4 April 2019) was an Indian politician from the state of Punjab.
+Lal represented the Balachaur Assembly Constituency of Punjab and was a four-term (1997–2017) member of the Punjab Legislative Assembly.
 Lal was a member of the Shiromani Akali Dal party.

 Political career

 Nand Lal first contested the elections from Balachaur constituency for the Punjab Legislative Assembly in 1992 but was defeated by Hargopal Singh of the BSP.
 He finished second and received more votes than the incumbent of the INC.

-In 1997, Chaudhary Nand Lal was allotted the ticket to contest from Balachaur on the Shiromani Akali Dal ticket.
-He won the elections.
-He retained the seat in 2002, 2007 and 2012.
+In 1997, Chaudhary Nand Lal was allotted the ticket to contest Balachaur on the Shiromani Akali Dal ticket.
+He won the election and went on to retain the seat in 1997,2002, 2007 and 2012.

-Nand Lal lost his seat in 2017 elections to INC candidate Darshan Lal Mangupur but finished second and ahead of Brigadier Raj Kumar, the AAP candidate.
+Nand Lal lost his seat in the 2017 elections to INC candidate Darshan Lal Mangupur but finished second and ahead of Brigadier Raj Kumar, the AAP candidate.

 He died of cancer on 14 April 2019 at the age of 74.